WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/staff.md

 furniture in her apartment, even though there is really only one place each things fits.
 Sadie earned her MLIS from the University of Pittsburgh.

-Sadie's current favorite AAPB collection item is an ["Interview with Jonathan Richmond" from WERU](/catalog/cpb-aacip_301-956djt0n ).
+Sadie's current favorite AAPB collection item is an ["Melvin King on the Ten O'Clock News" from WGBH](catalog/cpb-aacip_15-7940r9m823).

 ## WGBH Supporting Staff